7 Best of Malaysia’s Hot Springs

 Leeches are all around so be prepared for some blood donation to the jungle.

-• Best Time to Go: Dry season (March-September) offers comfortable temperatures and clear skies.
+Best Time to Go: Dry season (March-September) offers comfortable temperatures and clear skies.
 Rainy season (October-February) can be challenging due to muddy conditions.

-Selayang Hot Spring Pool, Selangor
+Selayang Hot Spring Pool

-Local Favorite: This easily accessible pool offers affordable soaking in a bustling, communal atmosphere.
 Located near Kuala Lumpur, Selayang offers a readily accessible hot spring experience with multiple pools and modern amenities.
 Enjoy massages and other spa treatments after your soak.
+Stay nearby at M Centura Sentul with a pool and hot tub surrounded by dark wood pathways.

-Mineral Wealth: The waters are rich in sulfur, sodium, and calcium, offering potential benefits for skin conditions, joint pain, and muscle relaxation.
+The waters are rich in sulfur, sodium, and calcium, offering potential benefits for skin conditions, joint pain, and muscle relaxation.

 Secret Tips